beckn/missions/docs/starter_kit/starter_kit.md

 - Broadly check if the message is structurally alright and return back an HTTP 200 message with the following ACK status. `{ message: { ack: { status: 'ACK' } }`
 - Process the message (e.g if it is a order confirmation - confirm message, create order in database, trigger payment verification etc ) and compose a response (e.g. on_confirm).
-- Call the corresponding endpoint (e.g. on_confirm) on the **Beckn Adapter** (The word Beckn Adapter and the reference implementation, Protocol Server[explained below] are used interchangeably in this document).
+- Call the corresponding endpoint (e.g. on_confirm) on the BPP Protocol Server Client.
-- The Beckn Adapter will take care of returning the response message to the BAP(consumer facing App Platform) that sent the original message.
+- The Protocol Server will take care of returning the response message to the BAP(consumer facing App Platform) that sent the original message.
 The BAP will inform the user of order confirmation.

 So one of the main tasks that needs to be done is to extract the data from Beckn Requests and similarly to map our data into Beckn Responses.
 This is called **Schema mapping** and we will come back to it soon.

-In the diagram above and the explanation, we mentioned Beckn Adapter.
-The Beckn Adapter helps your backnend server communicate with the Beckn network.
-Some of the functionalitites that are handled by it are

-As you can see above, the use of Beckn Adapter reduces the burden on your application development significantly.
-Beckn-ONIX comes with a reference implementation of the Beckn Adapter called the Protocol Server.

 #### Implementation Guide